Toda lattice formed in nonequilibrium steady states of SWCNT: Introduction

+For theoretical grounds that answer how thermal energy in NESS leads to the canonical variables conveying a soliton in the system, quantifying the correlated fluctuations with the flexural mode in the system's dynamics is a reasonable step for initiation, as clear traces of wave packets along the tube axis\cite{Koh2022} from such correlation are already proven in the numerically derived coarse grained system of SWCNT from NEMD data.
+The recent theoretical approach related to the cross correlated term with the flexural modes has reported the double partial derivatives from the Smoluchowski picture using the framework of Stochastic Thermodynamics\cite{Jarzynski2017} as the governing equation of the cross correlated quantity between harmonic Hamiltonians, validated in equilibrium\cite{Koh2021} and far from equilibrium simulations\cite{Koh2025}.
+Subsequently, a refinement is required to show that the cross-correlated states in NESS form soliton dynamics like the FPUT chain or the Toda lattice.

+This study investigates whether the potential energy function, derived from the NESS condition within the Smoluchowski framework\cite{Zwanzig1973} and stochastic thermodynamics\cite{Seifert2005,Jarzynski2017,Talkner2020} applied to cross-correlated states of two harmonic Hamiltonians, can support soliton propagation as seen in Toda lattice dynamics.
 The derivation of the Toda lattice upon the numerically driven CG model in NESS is introduced in II.
 Theoretical approach.
 The visualization from the nonequilibrium molecular dynamics simulation is in III.
 Results, and IV Discussion for the parametric studies.
 The paper is enclosed with V. Conclusion.